 |

-Who Is Exempt from MTD for Income Tax Self-Assessment?
+Who Is Exempt from MTD for Income Tax Self Assessment?

-What Software Do I Need for MTD for Income Tax Self-Assessment?
+What Software Do I Need for MTD for Income Tax Self Assessment?

 Two main software types exist:

-Record-creation software: Creates digital records by linking to bank accounts, scanning receipts, or manual entry.
+Creates digital records by linking to bank accounts, scanning receipts, or manual entry.
 Most also handle quarterly updates and final submissions.

-Bridging software: Connects existing records (like spreadsheets) to HMRC's systems for submissions while you continue using your current tools.
+Connects existing records (like spreadsheets) to HMRC's systems for submissions while you continue using your current tools.

 You can use one comprehensive software product or multiple products working together.
-Your software must support all your income sources (self-employment, UK property, foreign property) and allow reporting of other income types for your complete tax return.
+Your software should support all your income sources (self-employment, UK property, foreign property) and allow reporting of other income types for your complete tax return.
 Many products offer different pricing tiers, including some free options with usage restrictions.

-When Should I Sign Up for MTD for Income Tax Self-Assessment?
+When Should I Sign Up for MTD for Income Tax Self Assessment?

 If you're required to start from 6 April 2026, you should sign up beforehand to ensure you're prepared.
 HMRC will review your Self-Assessment return and write to you if your qualifying income exceeds the threshold, but it remains your responsibility to check and sign up even without receiving a letter.